Darkstar1975/riftx-music/releases/be-prepared/metadata.md

-# Be Prepared — Metadata
+# Be Prepared by RIFTX — Metadata

 **Artist:** RIFTX
 **Release Date:** 21 April 2024